 If there's one thing that can make the whole follow-up process easier, it's raising the quality of the leads you're receiving.
 You might be buying outdated lists with invalid phone numbers, bad addresses, or inaccurate renewal dates.
 Even a few minutes spent navigating toward a dead end is time better spent talking to a prospect who's available and ready to buy.

 If these types of potential customers sound too good to be true, they're not.
-Nectar specializes in real-time, warm leads that put you on the phone directly in contact — or even on the phone with — a live prospect who has confirmed that they're looking to switch insurance companies or purchase a new home, life, or auto policy.
+Nectar specializes in real-time, warm leads that put you on the phone directly in contact — or even on the phone with — a live prospect who has confirmed that they're looking to switch insurance companies or purchase a new life insurance, health insurance, or Medicare policy.
 With the heavy lifting already done, you can focus on closing the sale.

 There isn't a single agent who doesn't dream of ringing up a sale at the first point of contact, and Nectar makes the dream a reality.